2020 Eastern Freeway truck crash: Mohinder Singh

-Singh, 48, was sleep deprived and high on drugs when he crashed his 19-tonne semi-trailer into the officers who had pulled over Porsche driver Richard Pusey.
+Singh, 48, was sleep deprived and under the influence of methamphetamine when he crashed his 19-tonne Volvo FM truck into the officers who had pulled over driver Richard Pusey.
 Data showed that Singh did not try to brake until it was too late.
 Singh was using and trafficking drugs before the crash occurred.
-He had been "speaking nonsense" about being chased by witches on the day of the crash and was seeing "stick figures" and suffering from delusions.
+He had been delusional in the months before the crash, apparently describing hallucinations.
 He was seen wailing at the crash scene and had a medical episode, and was taken to hospital under police guard.
 The court was told that Singh had slept for only five hours in the 72 hours before the incident, but felt obliged to continue his work.
 Older court hearings revealed that Singh suffered from anxiety and depression.
 Lawyer Steven Pica said Singh was "distressed and saddened" at his actions.
 Singh pleaded guilty in the Supreme Court of Victoria to four counts of culpable driving causing death, and six other charges including trafficking drugs including methamphetamine and cannabis, possessing drugs, and dealing with proceeds of crime.
-He was sentenced on 14 April 2021 to at least 22 years in prison with a non-parole period of 18 years and six months.
+He was sentenced on 14 April 2021 to 22 years in prison with a non-parole period of 18 years and 6 months.
+On 18 August 2022, the Court of Appeal reduced the initial jail term to 18 years and 6 months with a non-parole period of 14 years and 6 months.